ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 | nanosecond  | 1970-01-01 00:00:00    |

 (*) hour intervals are special: the calculation is always performed relative to 00:00:00 (midnight) of the current day.
 As a result, only
-    hour values between 1 and 23 are useful
+    hour values between 1 and 23 are useful.

 **See Also**